menata-id/menata/specification/006-view.md

 # Definition

-A Page represents a business-facing screen.
+A View represents a way of presenting an Object.

+An Object may have one or more Views.

+Each View serves a different business purpose.

 Examples include:

 - Request Form
 - My Requests
+- All Requests
 - Dashboard
+- Calendar
 - Review Queue
-- Employee Directory
-- Purchase History

-Pages describe what users need to see.
+Views describe what people need to see.

 They do not describe how software renders the interface.

 ---

-# Page Name
+# View Name

-Every Page has a name.
+Every View has a name.

-Page names should use business terminology.
+View names should use business terminology.

 Examples